openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 // variable "input" contains data passed by openhab (function(inputData) {
     // on read: the polled number as string
-    // on write: i openHAB command as string var MULTIPLY_BY = 10;
+    // on write: openHAB command as string var MULTIPLY_BY = 10;
     return Math.round(parseFloat(inputData, 10) * MULTIPLY_BY);
 })(input)